Mike Minogue (politician)

 Michael John Minogue QSO (20 October 1923 – 27 November 2008) was a New Zealand National Party politician, lawyer and mayor.

 Biography

 Minogue was born on 20 October 1923.
 He attended Timaru Boys' High School, St. Patrick's College Silverstream, and Victoria University.

 He was Mayor of Hamilton, New Zealand from 1968 to 1976, when he resigned to become a Member of Parliament.
 He was never on good terms with his own party leader, Robert Muldoon, and strongly opposed many of his policies, particularly challenging him on the SIS Bill and cabinet's executive powers.
 Muldoon then invited him to resign from the party which Minogue refused to do.

 He represented the Hamilton West electorate until the 1984 election, when he lost to Labour Party challenger Trevor Mallard.

 In the 1990 Queen's Birthday Honours, Minogue was made a Companion of the Queen's Service Order for public services.

+In 1993 Minogue left National to instead join the Liberal Party and endorsed the party's membership of the Alliance.

+Mike attended the Australian Disaster Management School at Mount Macedon Victoria Australia in the 1970's to further his interest in planning for Hamilton and the Waikato region.

 Death

 Minogue died on 27 November 2008 at Braemar Hospital, Hamilton, aged 85.
 He was survived by three children.
 His wife had predeceased him 19 years prior.